-These 14 Social Entrepreneurs Are Getting A Boost From Red Bull
+These 15 Social Entrepreneurs Are Getting A Boost From Red Bull

 While this is the Amaphiko Academy’s first year in the U.S., the international program started in South Africa in 2014 and has since expanded to Brazil.
-Combined, both place have launched 100 viable small business, the best known of which is probably Repurpose Schoolbags, a backpack and solar lantern charger that has earned repeated shoutouts from Bill Gates because of its clever utilitarian design.
+Combined, both places have incubated 100 viable small business, the best known of which is probably Repurpose Schoolbags, a backpack and solar lantern charger that has earned repeated shout-outs from Bill Gates because of its clever utilitarian design.

 A selection panel of eight people from both Red Bull and Ashoka, a partner group that coaches and often provides fellowships for emerging social entrepreneurs, selected this year’s class.
 In total, about 250 people applied, leading to a shortlist of about 30.
 Before rendering a decision, Amapiko judges visited many applicants in their hometowns to get a firsthand view of their work.
 “We looked at how much they care about the problem, what vision do they have for themselves, and their business, and how is that aligned,” says Red Bull Amaphiko career coach and social innovation consultant Alfie van der Zwan.
 Being especially resilient and open to feedback was also crucial.